GoogleCloudPlatform/web-docs-samples/speech/README.md

 1. Rename the file *key.js.example* to *key.js*.
 2. Update the line `var apiKey = 'YOUR API KEY HERE';` in *key.js* with your API key.
 3. Start a web server in the sample folder and navigate to index.html.
+For example, `python -m SimpleHTTPServer` or
+`npm install -g httpserver && httpserver 8080`.

 From here, the demo allows you to upload sound files and process them using the Cloud Speech API.
 An example audio file, `resources/audio.flac` is included for